Lynching in the United States: Roosevelt presidency

 A lynching in Fort Lauderdale, Florida, changed the political climate in Washington.
 On July 19, 1935, Rubin Stacy, a homeless African-American tenant farmer, knocked on doors begging for food.
 After resident complaints, deputies took Stacy into custody.
 While he was in custody, a lynch mob took Stacy from the deputies and murdered him.
 Although the faces of his murderers could be seen in a photo taken at the lynching site, the state did not prosecute the murder.

 Stacy's murder galvanized anti-lynching activists, but President Roosevelt did not support the federal anti-lynching bill.
 He feared that support would cost him Southern votes in the 1936 election.

 In 1937, the lynching of Roosevelt Townes and Robert McDaniels gained national publicity, and its brutality was widely condemned.
 Such publicity enabled Joseph A. Gavagan (D-New York) to gain support for anti-lynching legislation he had put forward in the House of Representatives; it was supported in the Senate by Democrats Robert F. Wagner (New York) and Frederick Van Nuys (Indiana).
-The legislation eventually passed in the House, but the Solid South of white Democrats blocked it in the Senate.
+The legislation eventually passed in the House, but the emerging Democratic Southern caucus blocked it in the Senate.
 Senator Allen Ellender (D-Louisiana) proclaimed: "We shall at all cost preserve the white supremacy of America."

 In 1939, Roosevelt created the Civil Rights Section of the Justice Department.
 It started prosecutions to combat lynching, but failed to win any convictions until 1946.